AC to DC 12V Converter Circuit

 Transformer-based AC to DC conversion is a common choice where DC is required but it has certain drawbacks.

-- Any situations where the input AC voltage has possibilities to fluctuate or if the AC voltage drops significantly, the output AC voltage across the transformer also gets dropped.
-So a 230V AC to 12V DC converter cannot be powered in 110V AC line.
+- In any situation where the input AC voltage has the possibility to fluctuate or if the AC voltage drops significantly, the output AC voltage across the transformer also gets dropped.
+So a 230V AC to 12V DC converter cannot be powered in a 110V AC line.
 To address this issue, an additional setting is provided for different input voltage levels.

 - Despite not having a universal input voltage range, it is a costly choice, as the transformer itself costs more than 60% of the total manufacturing cost of the converter circuit.

 - Another limitation is low conversion efficiency.
-The transformer gets heat up and the waste of unnecessary energy.
+The transformer gets heated up and wastes unnecessary energy.